Delirious?

 Delirious? (formerly known as The Cutting Edge Band) were an English contemporary Christian band.
 For the majority of their career, the lineup featured Martin Smith on vocals and guitar, Stu G (full name Stuart Garrard) on guitar and backing vocals, Jon Thatcher on bass guitar, Tim Jupp on keys and piano, and Stew Smith on drums and percussion.
-During their final two years, drumming duties were assumed by Paul Evans.
+Paul Evans took over as drummer for the band's final two years.

-They are perhaps best known for their modern worship songs "Rain Down", "Majesty", "Lord You Have My Heart", "Thank You for Saving Me", "Did You Feel the Mountains Tremble?", "What a Friend I've Found" and their 1994 song "I Could Sing of Your Love Forever", which has been called a "modern worship classic" and is their most popular song in the United States.
+Delirious?'
+1994 song "I Could Sing of Your Love Forever" has been called a "modern worship classic".
+Other well-known songs by the band include "Did You Feel the Mountains Tremble?", "Rain Down", and "Majesty".